Cirkit Designer Logo

 Solutions and Tips for Troubleshooting

-• Replace the Power Strip: If the power strip is damaged or the surge protection is compromised, replace it with a new one.
+• Replace the Power Strip: If the power strip shows signs of damage or wear, replace it immediately to ensure safety.